Packing List for Camping in New Zealand

 What Don’t I Need to Pack for Camping in New Zealand?

-Perhaps more important than what you do need to pack is what you don’t need to pack.
-New Zealand holiday parks and campsites vary in their facilities, from well-equipped holiday parks to barebone Department of Conservation (DOC) campsites.
+New Zealand holiday parks and campsites vary in their facilities, from well-equipped holiday parks to barebones Department of Conservation (DOC) campsites.
 If you’re hiking to your camping destination, then you’ll want to pack even less.
-Find out what you don’t need to pack for camping in New Zealand by simply looking up the campsite facilities on the holiday park or DOC websites.

-For a quick overview of common facilities, take a look at our guide to camping in New Zealand.
+For a quick overview of common facilities, take a look at our Guide to Camping in New Zealand.

 What you need to prepare for your campsite, i.e. where you’re going to live and sleep depends on whether you’re staying in a holiday park, campground or in the backcountry.

 Holiday parks give you the option to stay in powered sites if you want a connection to electricity.
 If you’re getting to your campsite by car, then you have the luxury of packing as much as you like.
-If hiking to your campsite, you need to be choosy with what you pack picking lightweight options.
+If hiking to your campsite, you need to be choosy with what you pack, picking lightweight options.

 The Essentials